Telephone (song): Critical reception

-In an early review, Yahoo!'s Chris Willman compared "Telephone" with the duo's other collaborative song, "Video Phone", and wrote: "Maybe it's because the lack of a video for Gaga's 'Telephone' leaves more to the imagination, but if this were a contest, I'd have to say her tune trumps Beyonce's.
+In an early review, Yahoo!
+Music's Chris Willman compared "Telephone" with the duo's other collaborative song, "Video Phone", and wrote: "Maybe it's because the lack of a video for Gaga's 'Telephone' leaves more to the imagination, but if this were a contest, I'd have to say her tune trumps Beyonce's.
 It's not just that Jerkins has come up with such a feisty track, but that Gaga has the [atti]tude to go with it."

 Several media outlets ranked "Telephone" as one of Gaga's best songs.
-Calling it "a shuttering electro-pop banger", Billboard acknowledged the song as "an ass-kicking piece of empowerment pop during Gaga’s most prolonged win streak".
+Calling it "a shuttering electro-pop banger", Billboard acknowledged the song as "an ass-kicking piece of empowerment pop during Gaga's most prolonged win streak".
 Vulture similarly recognized the song's feminist message in that Gaga "does things her way, with no regard for the male gaze or the music industry's gatekeepers".
-The magazine further wrote that the song "didn't just elevate Gaga as a pop star — it made her a new American icon".
+The website further wrote that the song "didn't just elevate Gaga as a pop star — it made her a new American icon".